prikhi/pencil/docs/source/devguide/tutorial/domcontent.rst

     </Shape>

 In this example, the text content entered by the user is supposed to be split across multiple lines.
-The code inside the behaviour splits the text content and creates a ``text`` element for each line, containing that line and a ``path`` element as the footer of the ``text``.
+The code inside the behavior splits the text content and creates a ``text`` element for each line, containing that line and a ``path`` element as the footer of the ``text``.